Engineering Construction Industry Training Board

 • Plan for evidence requirements - prepare robust systems for documenting training completion and outcomes

-• Target new entrant pathways - 48% of funding prioritizes bringing new talent into the industry
+• Target new entrant pathways - priority given to bringing new talent into the industry

 🎯 You've done the research.
 Now write an application they can't refuse.